Moustikitos/tyf/README.md

 Guidance words: keep it simple and solid

 1. open a issue to propose your contribution
+2. once issue is granted
+  + fork this repository
+  + edit your contribution
-2. once issue is granted, fork this repository and start a pull request
+  + start a pull request

 ## TODO
++ add possibility to edit tag data
 + ``save`` method for JpegFile and TiffFile ``class``
 + overcast of __add__ and __radd__ operator of TiffFile ``class``
 + command line utility script